paciodev/next-ecommerce-admin/README.md

 This was made with [youtube tutorial](https://www.youtube.com/watch?v=5miHyP6lExg) from Antonio <3

-It's my second project after a long break from coding, so it's perfect for revision before developing serious projects.
+It's my first project after a long break from coding, so it's perfect for revision before developing serious projects.

 ## Todo List